jkuharev/project-management/README.md

 	I created this document as the very last exam-prep look-up reference table.
 	The idea is not new but this is how
-	I compressed the PMBOK Guide version 5 to single sheet of paper.
+	I compressed the PMBOK Guide version 5 to a single sheet of paper.
-	You are welcome to adapt it to version 6.
+- cheat sheet / PMP Cheat Sheet (PMBOK6) \
+	I have started the adaptation of my original cheat sheet to PMBOK 6.
+	Please do not hesitate to contact me, if you something is wrong or even missing.